Key Takeaways

 Common Causes of Water Damage

-Water damage is often preventable, but leaks and poor drainage can lead to long-term structural problems.
-The most common causes include:- Leaking Pipes: Slow leaks or burst pipes can allow water to accumulate behind walls and under floors.
+- Water damage is often preventable, but leaks and poor drainage can lead to long-term structural problems.
+The most common causes include:

-- Flooding: Storms, clogged gutters, or poor drainage can cause excess water to pool around or inside a home.
+Flooding: Stormwater, clogged gutters, or poor drainage systems can cause water to enter the home and accumulate in basements or foundations.

 What is Termite Damage?